Skip to product information

 Epilogue – When Witchcraft Migrates

-Target Audience: Legal scholars, anthropologists, human rights advocates, migration policy experts, African studies researchers
+Legal scholars, anthropologists, human rights advocates and migration policy experts working in refugee law and African studies.

 View full details